 Next, you’ll have to select a pricing plan:

 It will then ask you to enter your domain name, which is the name of your blog.

 To help you brainstorm some personal finance blog name ideas, check out our tutorial on how to come up with a blog name.

-Then, you will be asked to add in your personal information to link your account with your email, name, and other details.
+Then, you will be asked to add in your personal information to link your account with your email address, name, and other details.

 You also have to add your package information.
 This is where you choose how long you want the pricing plan to go for.
 The best value is the 36-month option as you save the most money:

 If you want, you can also purchase addons for your blog or simply wait until later.
 Because you’re starting a new blog, it’s probably best to wait until deciding what features you need.

 Next, Bluehost will ask you to submit your payment information to complete the signup process.